Mishanya00/They-are-Gigabytes/README.md

 * C++

 * OpenGL.
-(GLUT for "multiplatformness" and glew for Modern OpenGL features)
+(GLUT for "multiplatformness" and GLEW for Modern OpenGL features)

 * Assimp (For loading models of various formats)